hivemq/hivemq-mqtt-client/README.md

 ## Code style guidelines

- - Please import the code style settings found in the codeStyle folder.
- - The project uses Nullability annotations to avoid NullPointerExceptions: `@NotNull`, `@Nullable`, every non-primitive parameter/return type/field should be annotated with one of them.
+ - The project uses Nullability annotations to avoid NullPointerExceptions: `@NotNull`, `@Nullable`.
+Every non-primitive parameter/return type/field should be annotated with one of them.
+ - For IntelliJ IDEA the codeStyleConfig and the inspectionProfile are provided in the `.idea` folder.